skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/record-of-existence.md

 > **Symbol:** Golden chain
 >
 > **Description:** A title obtained by carrying out the last will of those who died or were killed unjustly in pursuit of a greater cause.
-Of those you’ve met most recently, only Acacius Duval and the [Last Genesis of the Kaleidoscope] fit the conditions.
+Of those you’ve met most recently, only Acacius Duval fits the conditions.
 >
 > **Passive Effect:** You have an affinity for certain voices of the dead.
 >